zabokaa/zabokaa/README.md

 ✨✨ My name is Sabine Kuch ✨✨
 <br>
 - 😄 Pronouns: she/her
-- 🔭 I’m currently working on my very first client-side app using JS
+- 🔭 I’m currently open to work [remote, US time zone]
+- :basecamp:   Based in Santo Domingo, Republica Dominicana
 - 🌱 I’m currently studying Full-Stack Web Development
 - 💬 Ask me if you have any questions about me
 - 📫 How to reach me: sabine.kuch.coding@gmail.com